-Figure 6-1 The Hosts page 69 Figure 6-2 Newly added host in Monitor 70 Figure 6-3 Host configuration page 71 Figure 6-4 Host configuration information page 72 Figure 6-5 Adding an application using Monitor's Applications page 76 Figure 6-6 The New Instance Defaults section of the application configuration page 78 Figure 6-7 The Application Settings section of the Applications page 80 Figure 6-8 The Scheduling section of the application configuration page 81 Figure 6-9 The Email Notifications section of the Application Configuration page 82 Figure 6-10 The Load Balancing and Adaptor Settings section of the application configuration page 83 Figure 6-11 The Applications page with one application 84 Figure 6-12 The application detail page 85 Figure 6-13 The application detail page after an instance has been added 86 Figure 6-14 The Application Detail page with two instances added 87 Figure 6-15 Instance configuration page 89 Figure 6-16 Setting a password for an instance's statistics page 91 Figure 6-17 The Site Configuration page 93 Figure 6-18 The Preferences page of Monitor 94 Figure 6-19 Login page displayed by Monitor on a password-protected site 95 Figure 6-20 Page returned by wotaskd when the site is password-protected 96
+Figure 6-1 The Hosts page 69 Figure 6-2 Newly added host in Monitor 70 Figure 6-3 Host configuration page 71 Figure 6-4 Host configuration information page 72 Figure 6-5 Adding an application using Monitor's Applications page 76 Figure 6-6 The New Instance Defaults section of the application configuration page 78 Figure 6-7 The Application Settings section of the application configuration page 80 Figure 6-8 The Scheduling section of the application configuration page 81 Figure 6-9 The Email Notifications section of the Application Configuration page 82 Figure 6-10 The Load Balancing and Adaptor Settings section of the application configuration page 83 Figure 6-11 The Applications page with one application 84 Figure 6-12 The application detail page 85 Figure 6-13 The application detail page after an instance has been added 86 Figure 6-14 The application detail page with two instances added 87 Figure 6-15 Instance configuration page 89 Figure 6-16 Setting a password for an instance's statistics page 91 Figure 6-17 The site configuration page 93 Figure 6-18 The preferences page 94 Figure 6-19 Login page displayed by Monitor on a password-protected site 95

-Figure 6-21 Multiple application environments on one computer 99
+Figure 6-20) Page returned by wotaskd when the site is password-protected 96 Figure 6-21 Multiple application environments on one computer 98

-Chapter 7 Application Administration 101
+Chapter 7 Application Administration 99

-Figure 7-1 The Applications page 102 Figure 7-2 The Application Detail page 103 Figure 7-3 The instance statistics page-part 1 of 2 105 Figure 7-4 The instance statistics page-part 2 of 2 106
+Figure 7-1 The Applications page 100 Figure 7-2 The application detail page 101 Figure 7-3 The instance statistics page-part 1 of 2 103 Figure 7-4 The instance statistics page-part 2 of 2 104

 This book describes the tools and techniques that system administrators and website managers perform to deploy WebObjects applications.
-The WebObjects Deployment package allows you to deploy applications developed with the WebObjects Development package, so that they can be accessed through a Web server.
+The WebObjects Deployment package allows you to deploy applications developed with the WebObjects Development package, so that they can be accessed through an HTTP server.
 You need a WebObjects deployment license to deploy WebObjects applications

 The book is intended primarily for system administrators.
 Application developers can also benefit from the information it provides but it's not required reading for them.
-This edition of the book is intended for WebObjects 5.0.
+This edition of the book is intended for WebObjects 5.1.